Lubycon/quantumic-design/README.md

 ## With Typescript

 As you can see, Quantumic Design is TypeScript based library.
-Therefore, Quantumic Design provides its own type declarations, so there is no need to install additional packages like `@types/quantumic-design`.
+Therefore, Quantumic Design provides its own type declarations, so you don't need to install additional typing packages like `@types/quantumic-design`.

 ## Quick start